maelon/jscaffold/README.md

 ## A spa webpack scaffold with asynchronous modules loading

-This tool just likes vue-cli, but with new feature: asynchronous modules loading.
+This tool just likes vue-cli, but with new feature: asynchronous modules loading templates.

 ### installation